-- 1. Turn off and unplug all electrical loads.
+- Turn off and unplug all connected electrical loads.
 Never start or stop the generator with electrical devices plugged in or turned on. - 2.
-Let the generator run at no-load for several minutes to stabilize internal temperatures of the engine and generator. - 3.
-Turn the fuel vent lever to the "OFF" position.
+Let the generator run at no-load for several minutes to stabilize internal temperatures of the engine and generator.